The New Tax Law: What Does It Mean for Your Tax Bill?

-At one point, the deduction for state and local income taxes was on the chopping block, but that’s no longer the case.
+At one point, the deduction for state and local income taxes was on the chopping block, but that didn't end up happening.
 It escaped repeal...sort of.
 The total amount you can deduct for all state and local taxes, including sales, income, and property taxes, is now limited to $10,000.

 This will almost certainly negatively affect itemizing taxpayers who live in states with high property and income taxes, such as New Jersey and New York.
-If you've been paying and deducting more than $10,000 a year in state and local taxes, you may end up on the wrong end of the tax bill.
+You could end up on the wrong end of the tax bill if you've been paying and deducting more than $10,000 a year in state and local taxes.

-The itemized deduction for medical expenses actually improves under the new legislation.
+The itemized deduction for medical expenses actually improved under the TCJA, at least for a while.
 This deduction includes out-of-pocket uncovered medical costs, deductibles, co-pays, and insurance premiums that are not reimbursed by your employer.

-As of 2017, you were limited to claiming a deduction for only the portion of these expenses that exceeded 10 percent of your adjusted gross income (AGI)—a pretty high hurdle.
-That’s now been dropped to 7.5 percent, so you may be able to shave a little more off your taxable income there.
-Unfortunately, it's set to go back up to 10 percent in 2019.
+As of 2016, you were limited to claiming a deduction for only the portion of these expenses that exceeded 10% of your adjusted gross income (AGI)—a pretty high hurdle.
+That dropped retroactively to 7.5% for 2017, and for 2018 as well.
+You were able to shave a little more off your taxable income there.

 One senator, Susan Collins of Maine, fought particularly hard for this adjustment.
-She’s quoted as saying that approximately 8.8 million Americans claim this deduction, and most of them earn less than $50,000 a year.
-The original House version of the bill wanted to do away with the medical expense deduction entirely, but Collins prevailed in her fight to keep it and actually managed to increase it, at least temporarily.
+She’s been quoted as saying that approximately 8.8 million Americans claimed this deduction through 2017, and most of them earned less than $50,000 a year.
+The original House version of the bill wanted to do away with the medical expense deduction entirely, but Collins prevailed in her fight to keep it.

-If there's any good news here at all, it's that this change will apply only to divorces and divorce agreements finalized after December 31, 2018.
+This change only applies to divorces and divorce agreements finalized after December 31, 2018.

-It’s projected that single taxpayers with no children will probably still come out a little ahead even after this change.
-After all, they’re losing just the single $4,050 exemption they were able to claim for themselves, which is more than offset by that increased standard deduction.
+Single taxpayers with no children might still come out a little ahead after this change.
+They’ve lost just the single $4,050 exemption that they were able to claim for themselves, which is more than offset by the standard deduction that increased by $5,500.

-But what if you’re married and have three kids?
-That’s a total of five exemptions that you could have claimed on a joint tax return under the 2017 tax law—a walloping $20,250 more in income that you’ll have to pay taxes on under the new legislation.
-That's a good deal more than the increased standard deductions.
-Those deductions are only increasing by $8,450 for head of household filers and by $11,000 for married parents filing jointly.
-Losing the exemptions for two dependents would put head of household filers in the hole, and losing three exemptions would tank married parents.
+But that’s a total of five exemptions that you could have claimed on a joint tax return under the 2017 tax law if you're married and have three kids—a walloping $20,250 more in income that you’ll have to pay taxes on under the 2018 legislation.
+That's more than the increase in the standard deduction, which was an $11,000 difference between 2017 and 2018.

+The standard deduction increased by $8,450 for head of household filers from 2017 to 2018. so losing the exemptions for two dependents would put head of household filers in the hole.

 The Expanded Child Tax Credit

 The Center on Budget and Policy Priorities protested the changes to the Child Tax Credit from the beginning.
-On the surface, the changes appear generous.
-Not so, says the CBPP, at least not for the lowest income families.
+On the surface, the changes appeared generous.
+Not so, said the CBPP, at least not for the lowest income families.

 This tax credit has always been tricky to calculate.
 Technically, it’s nonrefundable so all it could do was eliminate any tax bill you might have owed.
 But there was a tack-on—the Additional Child Tax Credit.
 This would allow a portion of the credit to become refundable, meaning that after it erased your tax bill, you could expect to receive a check from the IRS for part of the balance.

-Meanwhile, high income families used to be unable to claim this tax credit because they earned too much, but the new bill expands the income limits so now many high earners will be able to take advantage of it.
+Meanwhile, high-income families used to be unable to claim this tax credit because they earned too much, but the TCJA expanded the income limits so now many high earners will be able to take advantage of it.

 It’s Not Forever

-These are just a few of the many tax rules that change under the new legislation.
+These are just a few of the many tax rules that changed under the TCJA.
 And there’s one more significant change between the first version of the bill and the final version that was ultimately agreed upon by both the House and the Senate: The Tax Cuts and Jobs Act is not permanent.

 The Tax Cuts and Jobs Act is expected to cost the government some $1.5 trillion in revenues, and that’s obviously not sustainable over the long haul.
-So, stand by and get ready to revisit this issue again in seven years.
+So, stand by and get ready to revisit this issue again in 2025.